-These figures do not include accidental fire damage, which causes millions more in lost property.
-You want a self storage insurance policy to help you repair or replace your damaged property.
+These figures don't include accidental fire damage, which causes millions more in lost property.
+You'll want a self storage insurance policy to help you repair or replace your damaged property.

 FBI statistics indicate that stolen property is recovered at a dismal average of 3% to 12%, depending on the item (excluding motor vehicles, which are recovered about half the time).
 Crime data show that jewelry is more easily recovered than household goods such as furniture.

-Your homeowners, renters or business insurance may cover the reason you are renting a storage unit in the first place if you are displaced by a tornado, fire or other natural event.
+Your homeowners, renters or business insurance may cover the reason you're renting a storage unit in the first place if you are displaced by a tornado, fire or other natural event.
 In these circumstances, you may already have coverage, as long as the items are listed on your policy.

 This coverage is almost always on a temporary basis and may have more limitations than if the property was still in your home or apartment.
 Off-premises home insurance coverage often has a limit of $1,000 or 10% of the policy's personal property limit, whichever is greater.

 That means if the personal property limit is $100,000, up to $10,000 worth of property in a storage unit could be covered.
 Be sure to carefully review any existing insurance policy to find out if additional storage unit insurance may be necessary.

 If you are in the process of moving, however, you may not have an existing insurance policy and you will want to find insurance for your storage unit.